yunks128/unity-sps-workflows/sounder_sips/README.md

 At this time, fake PGEs and input data are used.

 ## Pre-requisites
 - Read/Write permissions to an S3 bucket pre-populated with the required input files.
-For example, Read/Write permissions to the S3 bucket "s3://unity-sps/" in the AWS "jpl-mipl" account, where the Sounder SIPS input files have been staged.
+For example, Read/Write permissions to the S3 bucket "s3://unity-sps/" and "s3://unity-ads" in the AWS "jpl-mipl" account, where the Sounder SIPS input files have been staged.
 - Pre-download of the Sounder SIPS static data to a local directory:
 ```
 cd <any directory>